bigtreetech/docs/docs/PandaTouch.md

 ##### Synchronize the printer under the account to the local device
 * After successful login, you can choose to synchronize the printer under your account to the local device.
 <br><img src=img/PandaTouch/login_ok.png width="600"/>
 * Tap yes to synchronize,during this process, the synchronized printer must be on the same network as PandaTouch.
-In case of poor network connection, you may need to re edit the printer's IP address.
+In case of poor network connection, you may need to re-edit the printer's IP address.
 <br><img src=img/PandaTouch/sync_ok.png width="600"/>
-* As we can see, this printer work in cloud mode.
+* As we can see, this printer works in cloud mode.
 <br><img src=img/PandaTouch/cloud_mode.png width="600"/>

 ##### How to delete a account